 Jinghua is a full-time freelancer who offers a range of services in the realm of writing and culture.
-Full CV and references available upon request.
+Select testimonials available here; full CV and references available upon request.

 Editing, copyediting & proofreading

-As a freelance editor, Jinghua has worked with Peril magazine, Djed Press, Mascara literary review, Hyphenated Projects, Dude, TechNode, Chinarrative, government clients and individuals.
-Ey specialises in reviews, cultural criticism, personal essays and political opinion, but has also edited government reports, training manuals, and website copy, as well as proofreading CVs and grant applications.
+Jinghua has worked as a staff editor at Sixth Tone and ArtsHub, and as a freelance editor for Peril magazine, Djed Press, Mascara literary review, Hyphenated Projects, Dude, TechNode, Chinarrative, and Darebin City Council’s n-Scribe anthology.
+Ey specialises in reviews, cultural criticism, personal essays and political opinion, but has also edited government reports, training manuals and website copy, and proofread CVs and grant applications.

 Jinghua has provided copywriting services for Multicultural Arts Victoria and The Design Embassy, and written sponsored content for dozens of clients such as Asia TOPA, Bega Valley Regional Gallery and Deakin University.